eloymlo/OC-8.2-EFI-Asus-Prime-H310M-E-R2.0-BR-i5-9600K-iGPU/README.md

 3. Verbose mode is enabled '-v'
 4. HideAuxiliary is set to 'false'

-<p>If you want to use the Ventura Beta you'll have to update to the OpenCore 8.3 and also all it's main kexts (Lilu, Whatevergreen, VirtualSMC and AppleALC).</p>
+<p>If you want to use the Ventura Beta you'll have to update to the OpenCore 8.3 and also all it's main kexts (Lilu, WhateverGreen, VirtualSMC and AppleALC).</p>